Sultan Walad: Rabab-nama

 Rabāb-nāma, a Persian Mathnawai, was composed, at the behest of a notable, within five months of the year 700/1301 in the meterr ramal of his father's Mathnawī.
 It contains 7745 lines in Persian, 35 in Arabic, 22 in Greek and 157 in Turkish.
 A critical edition was prepared by Ali Soltani Gordfaramazi in 1980 and published in Montreal as a collaborative effort between McGill University’s Institute of Islamic Studies and the University of Tehran under the title: ‘’Rabāb-nāma az Sultan Walad, Farzand-e Mowlana Jalal al-Din Mowlavi’’.
 Sultan Walad composed the Rabāb-nāma between April and August 1301 at the request of certain saint whom Sultan Walad repeatedly praises in the text.
 This “man of God” approached Sultan Walad with the suggestion that since had already produced a Mathnawi in the meter of Sanai’s Hadiqe, he should now set to work on a mathwnawi in the same meter as the Mathnawi of his father, Rumi.

-Sultan Walad beings this work in an imitation pf the song of the reed flute (Persian: Nay) at the beginning of the Mathnawi, but instead has the Rabāb start the opening tale:
+Sultan Walad beings this work in an imitation of the song of the reed flute (Persian: Nay) at the beginning of the Mathnawi, but instead has the Rabāb start the opening tale: